gardener/gardener/docs/deployment/deploy_gardenlet_manually.md

 ### `kubeconfig` for the Seed Cluster

 The `kubeconfig` is required to deploy the gardenlet Helm chart to the seed cluster.
-This deployment requires admin privileges.
+The gardenlet requires certain privileges to be able to operate.
+These privileges are described in RBAC resources in the gardenlet Helm chart (see [charts/gardener/gardenlet/charts/runtime/templates](../../charts/gardener/gardenlet/charts/runtime/templates)).
 The Helm chart contains a service account `gardenlet` that the gardenlet deployment uses by default to talk to the Seed API server.

 > If the gardenlet isn’t deployed in the seed cluster,
 > the gardenlet can be configured to use a `kubeconfig`,
-> which also requires full admin rights, from a mounted directory.
+> which also requires the above-mentioned privileges, from a mounted directory.
 > The `kubeconfig` is specified in section `seedClientConnection.kubeconfig`
 > of the [Gardenlet configuration](../../example/20-componentconfig-gardenlet.yaml).
 > This configuration option isn’t used in the following,
 > as this procedure only describes the recommended setup option
 > where the gardenlet is running in the seed cluster itself.